 What is an electronic signature?

-An electronic signature is a cost-effective and secure way to get electronic documents signed quickly.
-E-signatures are legally binding in the vast majority of countries around the world and can carry the same weight and legal effect as an inked or handwritten signature.
+Now, if you’re asking yourself – is an electronic signature legally binding?
+The good news is that it is, in fact, legally binding in the vast majority of countries around the world and can carry the same weight and legal effect as an inked or handwritten signature.

-Creating and managing electronic signatures
+Creating and managing electronic signatures with Oneflow

 - Creating contracts using templates